 Muhammad Ali (???)
 Written and directed by Ken Burns.
 An in-depth look at the life of boxer Muhammad Ali, including his years as an activist and philanthropist.

 Untitled David O. Russell Project (2018) Crime series written and directed by David O Russell.
 Starring Robert DeNiro and Juliane Moore.

 Napoleon (???)
-Directed by Cary Joji Fukunaga, based on the original screenplay by Stanley Kubrick.
+Based on the original screenplay by Stanley Kubrick.
 6 part miniseries covering the rise and fall of Napoleon Bonaparte.

 Lovecraft Country (2019) Created by Jordan Peele and Misha Green, based on the novel by Matt Ruff.
 A young African American travels across the US in the 1950s in search of his missing father.

 Hue 1968 (2020) Directed by Michael Mann.
 Based on the book by Mark Bowden (Black Hawk Down) Docuseries covering the Tet Offensive in 1968 that became a turning point for American involvement in the Vietnam War.